13 Tips for Successful Adoption of BPM Automation

 Opting to implement in phases rather than across the entire organization allows the business to gradually see how this new technology is going to be beneficial to their efforts.
 It will also encourage more users to get on board, especially when they have peers they can turn to for assistance when needed.

 Before you can make changes to processes, you need to develop virtual models that mirror the real ones.
-The business will need to invest in the best possible BPM automation tools that will make this possible.
+The business will need to invest in the best possible automation BPM tools that will make this possible.
 They should be matched to the particular industry and types of processes the business utilizes.
 This way you get more accurate results with whatever changes you make.
 Including identifying redundancies and repetitive tasks.

 The workflow models should never deviate from reality for these systems to be of any use.
 Having a transparent system can give stakeholders a chance to review the system and make contributions to better improve its accuracy.
 There is no one better to advise on the particulars of a task than the person who actually performs it.

 At the start, it is advisable to begin testing any new BPM automation applications on the simplest key processes.
 This will help make adoption easier as the process users will easily learn how to apply the various tools.
-Using BPM automation software makes it possible for them to quickly learn and utilize new systems, reducing the likelihood of errors.
+Using BPM software makes it possible for them to quickly learn and utilize new systems, reducing the likelihood of errors.

 With time they will have become accustomed to the technology and will be more willing to apply it to more complex processes.
 While patience can be useful when introducing new technology, it should only be allowed to go on for so long.
 You will want your users to get on board quickly to derive the benefits to business performance that BPM automation can bring.

-While BPM automation does provide greater transparency of the workflow it does not mean all the information should be accessible to everyone.
+While BPM automation does provide greater transparency of the automated workflows it does not mean all the information should be accessible to everyone.
 In business, certain information should be restricted.
 There is no need for the front desk receptionist to know who supplies key ingredients for production.
 Not to mention that in many roles too much information can be confusing and distracting.

 Investing in BPM automation should come with tools that allow for controlled access according to the various levels of users.
 They should have just enough access to do their job.
 This will reduce even the temptation to want to leak what should be confidential.

-Management has to take a leadership role in ensuring team support and dedication to digital transformation.
+Process Management has to take a leadership role in ensuring team support and dedication to digital transformation.
 They need to inspire confidence in this adoption.
 Junior staff will not be as easily convinced if they feel that their seniors are not onboard.
 Education and communication that starts from the top will be key in ensuring everyone gets on board.
 It will also help alleviate fears against change that can often encourage resistance.

 They must also ensure sufficient resources are allocated for this purpose.
 Any shortfall that affects areas such as equipment and training may leave teams feeling burdened.
 Ensuring this material support will leave little room for excuses.